dikortis/LetsTalkETC/Episodes/Episode_11.md

-seems to work against this notion that we're going to help all these people with their computational problems because if I if I come to the system and say okay I have this specific calculation I need done then your system is going to insist right adding this
+seems to work against this notion that we're going to help all these people with their computational problems because if I come to the system and say okay I have this specific calculation I need done then your system is going to insist right adding this